rsd-raul/Cloud-Computing-Project/README.txt

         3   Terminate *warning

 Disclaimer:

+    To maintain the method count as small as possible and at the same time to avoid code duplication, the method apply_action will not be split down in small parts, while I understand the elevated number of lines, I think it will be much worse to isolate each and every one of the methods in its of function.

     This project is based and tested against AWS eu-west-1 regions, while other regions are very likely to behave correctly, this is not warranted or directly supported by the developer.